 - A folder of type Workers Folder which contains the workers.

-- A folder of type Groups which contains Groups.
+- A folder of type Folders which contains Groups.

 - A user roles maintainer of Role User Group Maintainer to maintain users in groups, built in user groups for administrators and global users, and a folder to manage additional user groups.